-Overall, Bose makes a large selection of speakers that can please many different types of listeners, including smart speakers, portable Bluetooth speakers, and speakers for musicians.
-Their speakers are Bluetooth-compatible and offer balanced sound profiles out-of-the-box, but they lack premium sound customization features like graphic EQs or room correction features.
+Overall, Bose makes a large selection of speakers that can please many different listeners, including smart speakers, portable Bluetooth speakers, and speakers for musicians.
+Their speakers are usually Bluetooth-compatible and offer balanced sound profiles out-of-the-box but lack premium sound customization features like graphic EQs or room correction features.
 They also may have to downmix stereo content into mono to play it, which isn't very immersive-sounding.
 You can use them with voice assistants, either from a paired device or via built-in support.

 Aug 31, 2021: Replaced the Bose SoundLink Micro with the Bose SoundLink Color II since it's a slightly better-performing speaker overall.

 Jun 02, 2021: Added the Bose SoundLink II as the 'Best Outdoor Bose Speaker'.

 Bose is a well-known brand that offers many different types of speakers; depending on your listening habits, you may prefer one over others.
 They make well-built Bluetooth speakers with a balanced and neutral sound out-of-the-box, and their smart speakers come with built-in voice assistant support.
 However, their models tend to lack a lot of extra sound customization options.